Ricky Hendrick: Racing career

-Hendrick began his career in auto racing at age 15 in the Legends Series Summer Shootout, winning five races in 1995 and one in 1996.
-He moved into late models and won three NASCAR Winston Late Model Series races in 1998 and one in 1999; during this period (1997–2000) his late model team was crew-chiefed by longtime Hendrick Motorsports fabricator and mechanic Frank Edwards.
+Hendrick began his racing career at age fifteen in the Legends Series Summer Shootout with support from his grandfather Papa Joe Hendrick.
+In 1995, he won five races and finished second in the overall standings, and in 1996, he added one more victory and recorded multiple top-five finishes.

+Hendrick moved into late models and won three NASCAR Winston Late Model Series races in 1998 and one in 1999; during this period (1997–2000) his late model team was crew-chiefed by longtime Hendrick Motorsports fabricator and mechanic Frank Edwards.

 Hendrick competed in two ARCA Menards Series races — October 4, 2000, at Charlotte Motor Speedway and the 2001 Daytona event in February.

-He continued to run late models in 2000 while adding select NASCAR Craftsman Truck Series starts in the No. 17 GMAC/Quaker State Chevrolet Silverado.
+Hendrick continued to run late models in 2000 while adding select NASCAR Craftsman Truck Series starts in the No. 17 GMAC/Quaker State Chevrolet Silverado.
 He also made starts in the No. 24 Busch Series car but was involved in several accidents and suffered concussions.

 In 2001, Hendrick ran the full Truck Series schedule.
-He earned his first NASCAR win at Kansas Speedway on July 7 — at the time, the youngest Truck Series race winner — and posted 19 top-ten finishes, then a rookie record.
+He earned his first NASCAR win at Kansas Speedway on July 7 — at the time, the youngest Truck Series race winner — and posted nineteen top-ten finishes, then a rookie record.
 He finished second in Rookie of the Year to Travis Kvapil.

 Hendrick's Busch Series car in 2002.

-In 2002, he moved to the Busch Series with crew chief Lance McGrew driving the No. 5 GMAC Financial Chevrolet Monte Carlo.
+In 2002, Hendrick moved to the Busch Series with crew chief Lance McGrew driving the No. 5 GMAC Financial Chevrolet Monte Carlo.
 Hendrick suffered an accident in the third race of the season at Las Vegas Motor Speedway that resulted in a broken shoulder.
-He required surgery and missed 3 months of racing before he returned in May and finished 15th at Richmond.
+He required surgery and missed three months of racing before he returned in May and finished fifteenth at Richmond.
 Hendrick decided to retire from driving in October of the same year due to mental health and physical concerns.
 He continued to be employed by Hendrick Motorsports, as the owner of two teams: Brian Vickers and Kyle Busch in the Busch Series.
 Hendrick also founded a motorcycle dealership in Pineville, North Carolina, named Ricky Hendrick's Performance Honda.